solyarisoftware/PERE/README.md

 PERE
 ====

-Pushed-Events with return-Receipt Engine: a Ruby-Sinatra SSE Pub/Sub simple framework.
+PUSH EVENTS with RETURN-RECEIPT Engine: a Ruby-Sinatra SSE Pub/Sub demo framework.

 <img src="https://github.com/solyaris/PERE/blob/master/public/pere-logo.png" alt="PERE logo">

-Here a simple *proof of concept* code, to show how to push events using flat HTTP SSE (down-stream) to clients devices with "delivery receipts" (up-stream feedbacks).
+Here a simple *proof of concept*/demo code, to show how to push events using flat HTTP SSE (down-stream) to clients devices with *delivery receipts* (up-stream feedbacks).

 ## Push notifications with return-receipt (the problem)

-For some business application purposes, I need to delivery "events/messages" server-side published, to a multitude of devices, with "garantee delivery".
+For some business application purposes, I need to delivery events (=messages) server-side published, to a multitude of devices, with an (optional) garantee delivery receipt (return-receipt) of each message sent.

 - Devices: are possibly "anything":
   - hosts clients
   - web browsers on PCs
   - mobile handset (via website or native app)

-- Pub/sub:
+- Pub/sub, channels:
-  - old fashioned publisher/subscriber is fine for the goal
+  - old fashioned publisher/subscriber fit the goal
-  - subscribers: are clients (devices) that listen events on a "channel"
+  - subscribers: are clients (devices) that listen events on a *channel*
-  - publishers: are client (devices) that push some messages events on a "channel"
+  - publishers: are client (devices) that push some messages events on a *channel*

 - Up-stream feedbacks:
   - The server must have some *delivery-receipt* aka *return-receipt* from each client device subscribed to receive events on a channel, with a *status update* of local elaborations.